-While in Argostoli, partner an excursion to Drogarati Cave, a spectacular cavern with orange and yellow stalactites and stalagmites, with a stop at a local winery, where you can try the region’s signature citrusy white wine.
+While in Kefalonia, partner an excursion to Drogarati Cave, a spectacular cavern with orange and yellow stalactites and stalagmites, with a stop at a local winery, where you can try the region’s signature citrusy white wine.

 For a premium wine cruise experience in Spain, sample the sparkling dry white wines of the country’s Basque region during a visit to Bilbao.